phylaxsystems/demo-spark/README.md

 # Spark Demo

+- The demo is hosted by Phylax Systems
+- It can export logs and metrics to a Grafana Cloud or any loki/prometheus instance
+- This demo can be ran by any Phylax instance with an RPC endpoint to a mainnet Ethereum node

 ## Env Variables

 - `ETH_RPC`: The url to the internal Reth node that runs alongside the hosted Phylax node